T

 transport hub

-• Consider the MAX Light Rail for an affordable and scenic ride into downtown.
+• Consider the MAX Light Rail for an affordable and direct route into the city center.

 2. Afternoon